-THE OFFERING PER SH ARE TOTAL

-Initial Public Offering Price \$ \$

-Underwriting Discount \$ \$

-Proceeds to Clean Energy Fuels Corp. \$ \$
+THE OFFERING PER SHARE TOTAL Initial Public Offering Price \$ 12.00 \$ 120,000,000 Underwriting Discount \$ 0.70 \$ 7,020,000 Proceeds to Clean Energy Fuels Corp. \$ 11.30 \$ 112,980,000

-Proceeds to Selling Stockholders \$ \$

-Selling stockholders have granted the underwriters an option for a period of 30 days to purchase up to 3,000,000 additional shares of common stock to cover over-allotments, if any.
+Selling stockholders have granted the underwriters an option for a period of 30 days to purchase up to 1,500,000 additional shares of common stock to cover over-allotments, if any.
+We will not receive any proceeds from the sale of any shares by selling stockholders.
+The underwriters expect to deliver shares of common stock to purchasers on May 31, 2007.

-Proposed NASDAQ Global Market Symbol: CLNE
+NASDAQ Global Market Symbol: CLNE

 OpenIPO®: The method of distribution being used by the underwriters in this offering differs somewhat from that traditionally employed in firm commitment underwritten public offerings.
-In particular, the public offering price and allocation of shares will be determined primarily by an auction process conducted by the underwriters and other securities dealers participating in this offering.
+In particular, the public offering price and allocation of shares were determined primarily by an auction process conducted by the underwriters and other securities dealers participating in this offering.
 The minimum size for any bid in the auction is 100 shares.
 A more detailed description of this process, known as an OpenIPO, is included in "Plan of Distribution" beginning on page 109.